-(2) S/DW Button (Scan/Dual Watch)
+2 S/DW Button (Scan/Dual Watch)

-Momentarily (< 1sec.) pressing this button turns the channel scanner on and off.
-Pressing and holding (> 1 sec.) this button activates the Dual Watch feature (explained later).
+Pressing and holding this button more than 2 seconds (but less than 4 seconds) turns the channel scanner on and off.
+Pressing and holding this button more than 4 seconds activates the Dual Watch feature (explained later).

-(3) B Button
+3 DISP Button